Through My Eyes. Again - Cover

 “I was wondering about showing Lili our secret garden.
 What do you think?”

-I thought for a moment.
-Lili lived far enough away so she would be there with us.
+Lili lived far enough away so she would only be there when we asked her.
 “Okay.”

 “I’ve seen the apple trees in the garden are blossoming.
-Do they have apples?”
+Do they have fruit?”

 “That sounds lovely.
 Do you know who owns the house?
-Are we allowed to take them?”
+Is it alright to take them?”

 “Well, we should take The Hobbit.
-It’s not worth taking a German book as Lili doesn’t speak German.
-I have my otter books in my duffel bag.”
+It’s not worth taking a German book, as Lili doesn’t speak German.
+I have my otter books, too.”

 “Perhaps we should, to be safe – though I expect Lili will have a pack.”